Alexanders

 Apiaceae

-Botanical Description of Alexanders
+Botanical description of Alexanders

 This tall plant can grow up to 1.5 meters in height and produces greenish-yellow flowers arranged in umbrella-shaped clusters.
 The flowers emit a strong, myrrh-like scent.
 The leaves are bright green and have toothed edges, arranged in groups of three at the end of the leaf stalk.
-The fruit is round and has ridges, and when fully ripened, it turns blackish in color.
+The fruit is round and has ridges, and when fully ripened, it turns blackish in colour.

 Status